DioxusLabs/docsite/docs-src/0.6/src/guide/next_steps.md

 Hopefully this isn't the end of our journey, but rather, a bold new beginning.

-## Challenges

-- Add animations to your app with CSS or [dioxus-motion](https://github.com/wheregmis/dioxus-motion).
-- Style your app with a library like [TailwindCSS](http://tailwindcss.com).
-- Add inputs to allow users to upload their own dog photos.
-- Make it social!
-Add login, user accounts, and a feed.
-- Remix HotDog for something entirely new.

 ## Up Next

 We strongly recommend moving on to the [Essential Topics](../essentials/index.md) to become familiar with the important details of Dioxus.